 - Carefully open the lid.
 Take out the bay leaf.

-- Stir in the diced tomatoes and salt, as needed.
+- Stir in the diced tomatoes, if using, squeeze of lemon, and salt, as needed.

 - Taste and adjust seasoning as necessary, adding more thyme or liquid smoke.